Updated: Nov 19, 2022

 Wow, it's the nearly festive season, coming from India where festivals happen every month.
-Would like to share how I started implemented mindfulness on these occasions.
-And Thanksgiving day is a perfect occasion to celebrate with family and friends and being thankful for everything we have.
+Would like to share how I started implementing mindfulness on these occasions.
+And Thanksgiving day is a perfect occasion to celebrate with family and friends and be thankful for everything we have.

 It is very important to show gratitude for what you have and what you want.
 What else is the best occasion than Thanksgiving dinner?
 Do it in the morning and the night of the day.
 Of course, you can do it daily as well.
 No matter how successful it went or not.
 Things and situations happen for a reason.
 And we get to share joys and learn from these experiences.

 This is a very important practice of mindfulness right.
 As it’s a festive time we take it as a luxury.
 But be reasonable to what is being consumed.
 Take the first 3 mouthfuls and check out what ingredients has it got in, what color is the food, how does it smell, etc this will help you to be mindful with all your senses (smell, touch, taste, visual, hear) in the presence and enjoying the occasion.
-Just pause and see how beautifully the table is decorated with the fall colors.
+Just pause and see how beautifully the table is decorated with fall colors.

 “Thank the Lord/Universe/Angels for the wonderful life that has been given to us.
 Bless us and everyone around us.
 Thank you for caring and for giving us what’s right.”
 Keep it simple.
 Using your words of prayer helps to open your heart.

 If you are catching up with your family and friends after a long time.
 Give time to them and listen.
 Take time to respond.
 Just listen to a Non-judgmental place.
 This helps us to be less stressed about family politics.

 Why don’t you take a little card and write a kind note to people you care about.
 Will be a great surprise than any gifts.
 Involve children as they have no boundaries in their creativeness.
 Or leave these notes on the dining table.
 So it's little surprise to the visitors.